funvill/funvill.github.io/_posts/2009-08-10-centurians.md

 ---
-title: Centurians
+title: "Centurians"
 date: 2009-08-10 11:03:00
+categories:
+- Drinking
-categories: Drinking Games
+- Games
+slug: centurians

 ---

 Centurians is a Drinking game
 This game is also known as Century Club, Centurions, Power Hour, or The '100'